 So, another stage of PackYak’s mascot development was creating a set of illustrations sharing different visual hints and metaphors as well as setting the proper mood and powerful emotional connection with the customers of the service.
 Here’s a sneak peek at the sketches for the variety of situations where mascot could work: unlike the logo, this set uses not the headshot only but the full figure of the yak in diverse posing, states, moods, and compositions.

-PackYak branding design was another great opportunity for our team to work on a cool mascot from scratch and give it not only face but also character and story by means of original graphics.
+PackYak branding design was another great opportunity for our team to work on a cool mascot from scratch and give it not only the face but also a character and story by means of original graphics.

 New design case studies from our team are coming soon.
 Stay tuned!